Brian Uzzi

-Brian Uzzi is an American sociologist and the Richard L. Thomas Professor of Leadership at the Kellogg School of Management, Northwestern University.
+Brian Dondiego Uzzi is an American sociologist and the Richard L. Thomas Professor of Leadership at the Kellogg School of Management, Northwestern University.
 He is known for his work on problems in the fields of sociology, network science, the science of science, and complex systems.
 He is the co-director of both the Northwestern Institute on Complex Systems (NICO) and The Ryan Institute on Complexity, is a professor of sociology, and a professor of Industrial Engineering and Management Sciences at the McCormick School of Engineering.
 Since 2019, Uzzi has written a column for Forbes on Leadership and artificial intelligence.

 Awards

 Uzzi has received over 30 scientific research and teaching prizes in the fields of sociology, management, ecology, network science, and computer science.
 He was inducted as a Fellow of the Network Science Society in 2020 and in 2022, received the Euler Award from the Network Science Society for his foundational theoretical and empirical contributions to the study of embeddedness in networks.
 In 2025. he was elected to the American Academy of Arts and Sciences.